-The parental rating is associated to one or more countries through the country_code in EIT's Parental_rating_descriptor the countryCodes attribute associated with the selected region in the RegionList elements of the DVB-I service list

-• the Region attribute in CAD's ParentalRating element.
+- the countryCodes attribute associated with the selected region in the RegionList elements of the DVB-I service list - the Region attribute in CAD's ParentalRating element.

 That could either be a code assigned to a single country (e.g. "ITA" for Italy) or to an ETSI defined group of countries (e.g. "902" for all countries, "905" for Europe).
 A given parental rating will be applicable if the associated country code would match or include the country set in the receiver at installation time.